Stress from studies, competition, social media, job prospects, and climate change, among so many other things.

 You can share the content on your own social media profile or can even sell it to organizations that may need it.

-Advantage of this activity: Given the proliferation of digital communication channels, a good digital content piece has the ability to become viral bringing some fame to the creator.
+Advantage of this activity: Given the proliferation of digital communication channels, an insightful digital content piece has the ability to become viral and also bring some fame to the creator.

-Designing posters and banners can be another way to promote a sustainable cause.
-These posters can be displayed in public places to spread the environmental message.
+Designing posters and banners can be another method to promote a sustainable cause as a student.
+The posters can be displayed in public places to spread the environmental message.

 It does not matter if the poster is made using colorful pictures or text, but it will be relevant if the message is able to catch people’s attention.
 As someone said “a picture can speak a thousand words”, similarly a well-designed poster can create a lot stronger impact than a lecture.